How much house can you afford to buy?

 - Income: The more provable, reliable income you have, the more home you’ll be able to afford — at least in a vacuum.
 High long-term income won’t help if you also owe a mountain of debt.

 - Debt: Your lender will look at your monthly debt obligations, in other words, the minimum amount you owe each month for credit card, auto, student loan, personal loan or any other type of debt.
-Your lender also will evaluate your debt to income ratio (DTI).
+Your lender also will evaluate your debt-to-income ratio (DTI).
 (Make $3,000 and owe $1,000 in total debt payments per month?
 You have a 33% DTI.)
 There’s also a front-end DTI (how much you currently owe relative to your income) and a back-end DTI (how much you will owe relative to your income after adding your mortgage to your debt).

 - Down Payment: There’s no magic number.
 Different types of mortgages include different requirements.
 But 20% is a standard minimum.
 That will help you avoid paying private mortgage insurance and often gets you access to the best loan structure.

-- Loan Term: A podcast listener recently asked Clark whether to make a down payment worth 33% of the cost of the house.
+- Loan Term: A podcast listener asked Clark whether to make a down payment worth 33% of the cost of the house.
 Clark is a huge fan of 15-year mortgages instead of 30-year mortgages.
 He says that if you can afford a larger down payment, and it makes a 15-year mortgage more feasible for you, go for it.
 Shorter loan terms mean higher monthly payments and lower interest rates.

 - Credit Score: An excellent credit score works to your advantage in two ways.
 It theoretically increases the amount of the loan that a lender is willing to approve and it helps secure a better interest rate on that loan.
 Clark recently discussed why you don’t need to stress about achieving an 800 score.

 - Cash Reserves: Loans often require between zero and six monthly payments’ worth of cash reserves.
-Regardless of the requirement, you’ll need money to pay for closing costs.
+Regardless of the requirement, you’ll need money to pay closing costs.
 Expect to pay 2 to 5% of the cost of your house at closing, Forbes says.

 Costs To Consider Beyond Your Mortgage